julianramirez2/openedx-wordpress-ecommerce/README.md

-# ⭐ Open edX WooCommerce Plugin a
+# ⭐ Open edX WooCommerce Plugin

 It is a free, open-source WordPress plugin that aims to integrate third-party e-commerce, WooCommerce, with your Open edX platform.